 \subsection{The \acf{MC}}

-The navigation of the robot is facilitated through adjustments to the speeds of the right and left wheels, $V_{R}$ and $V_{L}$, that otherwise proceed forward with a fixed speed of $V_{0} = 5 \textit{ {$[\frac{cm}{s}]$}}$.
-A \acf{MC} is sent to the wheels that modifies the velocities of each wheel as: \ac{MC} is generated jointly by both the reflex and predictive mechanism of the robot and hence is the sum of reflex and predictive actions introduced in Section~\ref{sec:closed-loop}:
+The robot's navigation is facilitated by adjusting the speed of its right and left wheels, $V_{R}$ and $V_{L}$, which would otherwise move forward at a fixed speed of $V_{0} = 5\textit{ {$[\frac{cm}{s}]$}}$.
+A \acf{MC} is sent to the wheels to modify their velocities as follows:

+The \ac{MC} is generated through the joint operation of both the reflex and predictive mechanisms of the robot.
+As discussed in above the \ac{MC} is the sum of reflex and predictive actions:

-where $A_{R}$ is proportional to \ac{cE} and $A_{P}$ is a weighted sum of the activations in the output layer as indicated in Equation~\ref{eq:ap}:
+where $A_{R}$ is proportional to \ac{cE} and $A_{P}$ is a weighted sum of the activations in the output layer, as indicated by Equation~\ref{eq:ap}.

-where $[M]$ is a weighting matrix for output activations; this facilitates sharp, moderate, or slow steering of the robot depending on the active neuron and its weighting.
-At initial stages of a trial, $A_{R}$ is the main contributor to the \acl{MC}, as the learning progresses $A_{P}$ delivers a more adequate contribution, and upon successful learning, where the \ac{SaR} network has generated the forward model of the reflex, $A_{R}$ is kept at zero at all times and $A_{P}$ alone controls the \acl{MC}.
+The weighting matrix $[M]$ allows for sharp, moderate, or slow steering of the robot, depending on the active neuron and its weight factor.

+At the initial stages of a trial, $A_{R}$ is the main contributor to the \acl{MC}.
+As learning progresses, $A_{P}$ delivers a more adequate contribution.
+Upon successful learning, where the \ac{SaR} network has generated the forward model of the reflex, $A_{R}$ is kept at zero at all times, and $A_{P}$ alone controls the \acl{MC}.